-The quest for the Triple Crown continues on May 21 when the 141st Preakness Stakes gets underway.
+The quest for the Triple Crown continues on May 6 when the 143rd Kentucky Derby gets underway.

-The Preakness Stakes (broadcast live from from 5 p.m.
-ET on NBC) is the second leg of the fabled Triple Crown incorporating the Kentucky Derby, the and the Belmont Stakes.
+The "fastest minute in sports" (broadcast live from 6:20 p.m.
+ET on NBC) is the first leg of the fabled Triple Crown, followed by the Preakness and Belmont stakes.

 Horse racing has spurred many big screen features over the last century, from the Marx Brother's "A Day at the Races" (1937) to "Boots Malone" (1953), "The Black Stallion" (1979) and "Dreamer" (2005).

 Here, find five movies about horses and horse racing sure to put you in the mood for Saturday's gallop to the winner's circle.